docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 3. Start the rest of your web server containers as usual.

-4. Start a _dummy container_ to provision certificatess for your FQDN (eg: `mail.example.com`). `acme-companion` will detect the container and generate a _Let's Encrypt_ certificate for your domain, which can be used by `docker-mailserver`:
+4. Start a _dummy container_ to provision certificates for your FQDN (eg: `mail.example.com`). `acme-companion` will detect the container and generate a _Let's Encrypt_ certificate for your domain, which can be used by `docker-mailserver`:

     ```sh
     docker run --detach \